 One is the implication that it’s acceptable or part of normal human behaviour to use nicotine as long as it’s done in a less dangerous way than smoking.
 People enjoy the experience of taking the poison nicotine into their bodies, it calms their nerves, helps them to take a break, aids concentration, overcomes boredom, and abolishes unhappiness.

 The other problem is the implication that giving up smoking for many people is too difficult and will probably never be achieved.
-For these unfortunates, if they’re going to continue in slavery to nicotine, let it be in a way that is probably less harmful.
+For these unfortunates, if they’re going to continue in slavery to nicotine, let it be in a way that’s probably less harmful.
 This is a counsel of despair.

 Both these notions are untrue.
 Putting poison into your body all day, as smokers and vapers typically do, is not normal human behaviour: it’s a compulsion due to drug (nicotine) addiction.
 It’s also untrue, in my experience of successfully treating hundreds of smokers, that quitting smoking or using nicotine in any form is difficult.

-It’s easy—as any smoker who takes the trouble to learn the Symonds Method can demonstrate to himself or herself.
+It’s easy – as any smoker who takes the trouble to learn the Symonds Method can demonstrate to himself or herself.

 Text © Gabriel Symonds